shouliang/githubBlog/source/_posts/Node.js/The Node.js Event Loop, Timers, and process.nextTick().md

 The event loop is what allows Node.js to perform non-blocking I/O operations — despite the fact that JavaScript is single-threaded — by offloading operations to the system kernel whenever possible.

-Since most modern kernels are multi-threaded, they can handle multiple operations executing in the background.
+Since most modern kernels are **multi-threaded**, they can handle multiple operations executing in the background.
 When one of these operations completes, the kernel tells Node.js so that the appropriate callback may be added to the **poll** queue to eventually be executed.
 We'll explain this in further detail later in this topic.

 ## Event Loop Explained